jai-controlpanel/JAI-Control-Panel-Source/README.md

 ## Accessing the Full J.A.I.
 Experience

 Jasmine AI offers a premium, transformative experience.
-To see the complete system in action or to gain access to a trial or permanent activation key, please visit our official website or contact the administrator directly:
+To see the complete system in action or to gain access to a trial or activation key, please visit our official website or contact the team directly via email:

 * **Official Website:** [https://jai-controlpanel.com](https://jai-controlpanel.com)
 * **Contact Email:** [info@jai-controlpanel.com](mailto:info@jai-controlpanel.com)